NataLinaIT/shopping_cart_react_redux/README.md

-# Shoping Cart App based on ReactJS and ReduxToolkits
+# Shopping Cart App based on ReactJS and ReduxToolkits

 ## Available Scripts